 Before that I was the Editor of WIRED.co.uk — a website about technology, science, business and culture, from Conde Nast (publisher of Vogue, GQ, Glamour, Vanity Fair).
 Shortly before departing Conde Nast, I was concurrently Editor-in-Chief of Ars Technica UK, which was due to launch in Britain during Spring 2015 while I held that role.

-Before Wired I was a Senior Editor at CBS-owned CNET (my third role at that publication) and occasionally contributed to GameSpot.
-Before that, I founded a small tech website called Tech’s Message, which helped kickstart my professional career as a journalist and is now the name of my weekly technology podcast hosted at natelanxon.com.
+Before WIRED I was a Senior Editor at CBS-owned CNET (my third role at that publication) and occasionally contributed to GameSpot.
+Before that, I founded a small tech and gaming website called Tech’s Message, which helped kickstart my professional career as a journalist and is now the name of my weekly technology podcast hosted at natelanxon.com.

-I am primarily a consumer technology journalist, covering the business of the modern technology industry and its companies, as well as the products and people that drive it forwards.
+I am primarily a consumer technology writer, covering the business of the modern technology industry and its companies, as well as the products and people that drive it forwards.
 I am also a video games expert with a particular focus on mainstream games culture and technologies.
-I produce, host and promote successful podcasts and frequently evangelise the medium with talks and workshops.
+I produce, host and promote successful podcasts and frequently evangelise the medium.

-Professionally, I have written for or spoken on many media outlets, recently including Ars Technica, BBC television and radio, Bloomberg, Sky News and Wired.
-I appeared as an expert judge on one episode of the 2011 series of the BBC’s programme The Apprentice.
+I have written for or spoken on many media outlets, recently including Ars Technica, BBC television and radio, ITV's This Morning, Bloomberg, Sky News and WIRED.com.
+I appeared as an expert judge on one episode of the BBC’s programme The Apprentice.